Czech Republic

 Proposed amendment of Act on Police of the Czech Republic and Other Acts can be found here.

 The legislative proposal aims to regulate use of AI for biometric identification at international airports for security purposes.
-The proposal is currently before Parliament.
+The proposal was approved by Parliament and signed by the President on 26 June 2025.

 Are there any guidelines/ codes of conduct/ recommendations / reports / policies in connection with AI in your jurisdiction?